chboudry/aml-secure-pipeline/README.md

 There are multiple ways to implement a Github runner :
 - You can set up a VM in Azure
-- you can set up a container in Azure, either in Azure Container Instance or in AKS AKS is a bit overkill for this example.
+- you can set up a container in Azure, either in Azure Container Instance or in AKS
-Azure Container instance is the next best thing as it can be cheaper than a VM and dockerfile are easy to read to understand what's going on.
-For this reason, this code example will use a docker container on Azure Container Instance as a github self-hosted runner.

-Note : From a [network perspective](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github), the runner will initiate the connection to Github, there is no inbound traffic to open.
+From a [network perspective](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github), the runner will initiate the connection to Github, there is no inbound traffic to open.
 Outbound traffic to github is HTTPS.

+To build the docker image, you can either :
+- Use internal build function within a public Azure Container registry
+- Use dedicated agent pool (preview) within a private ACR
+- Build the container as part of a GH pipeline on a GH runner and push it to a public ACR

 ### Authentication